How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 14. RX and TX level adjustments can be made in the asl radio tune settings, by logging in by SSH and running "sudo /usr/sbin/simpleusb-tune-menu" if using simpleusb driver or "sudo /usr/sbin/radio-tune-menu" if using usbradio driver, then follow the prompts to adjust the level settings.

 15. You can check your audio using Parrot mode: Enter DTMF command *921 to enable, *922 to disable.
 (Be sure you're not connected to any other nodes when doing any testing.)
 N2DYI's Parrot Test Node 55553 can also be used.
+When setting levels keep in mind that it's better to be a little on the low side than to have too much gain and possible clipping and distortion.

 16. The audio levels on the node have been adjusted to good general levels, however your voice and your radio(s) you use may be louder or quieter than average and you may need to adjust the Rx gain accordingly.
 You can also adjust the Tx gain to your personal preference or to better match its audio levels with local FM repeaters.